chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 Certain throws, particularly in skirmishes and ship combat, are Limited.
 A throws Impact cannot exceed its Limit.
 A total throw of 12 with a limit of 2 has an Impact of 2.

 ## Advantage & Disadvantage
 Certain circumstances grant Advantage or impose Disadvantage on a throw.
-If a throw has Advantage, roll 3d6 and use the highest 2 for the result.
+If a throw is Advantaged, roll 3d6 and use the highest 2 for the result.
 If Disadvantage, roll 3d6 and use the lowest 2.

 ## Physical Characteristics & Skills
 PCs have two physical Characteristics.
 Strength is power and endurance.
 Agility is quickness and coordination.